trushitchauhan/AutoInject/README.md

 }
 ```

-### If you don't want to register your depdency automatically then don't mention Injectable attribute and register it manually into Startup.cs/Program.cs.
+### If you don't want to register your dependency automatically then don't mention Injectable attribute and register it manually into Startup.cs/Program.cs.
 ```
 builder.Services.AddScoped<IManualHelper, ManualHelper>((provider) => new ManualHelper("connetionString"));
 ```